particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Thread and mutex documentation 2024-04-30

+The [thread and mutex functions](/reference/device-os/api/threading/threading/) are now documented in the Device OS API reference.
+There's also a new explainer for [callback functions](/firmware/software-design/callback-functions/).

 ### Search fixed 2024-04-30

 Search results now filter out assets including the app-note README files, which won't render properly if opened directly.